mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 ### Revisiting understandings of relational agency and repertoires

+DOES THIS LIVE AT THE START OF PART TWO?

 The discussion section of  chapter 6 we examined the complexity of the expanded object in this research, noting both the diversity in terms of motivations and mediational strategies present and the limitations of 3GAT to clearly represent the important interactions between activity systems [@engestrom_development_1996].
 This section draws on diverse conceptions of agency to undertake an ecological analysis of the cultural plane of activity.
 To do this, it works with findings from Chapter 6 regarding GDP use and introduces new data from interviews with participants.
 It (re)frames these findings using concepts of repertoires and third space via attention to issues of participant identity and movement of practices between learning settings.

 KEEP RECAP FOR NOW.